aideedprogrammer/redis_python/README.md

   Active your virtual enviroment and run (in directory file).
   - python init.py

-You can use the [editor on GitHub](https://github.com/aideedprogrammer/redis_python/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Subscribe(Sub) Redis using SSE

 Here simple explaination about SSE.
 Server-sent events open a single long-lived HTTP connection.
 The server then unidirectionally sends data when it has it, there is no need for the client to request it or do anything but wait for messages.